BayMax0916/BayMax0916.github.io/_pages/about.md

 I am currently a fourth-year Ph.D student in the [School of Electronic Information and Electrical Engineering](https://www.seiee.sjtu.edu.cn/) at Shanghai Jiao Tong University of China, where I am supervised by [Prof. Junfa Mao](https://www.sjtu.edu.cn/jdld/20181024/85893.html) (Academician of CAS, IEEE Fellow) and [Prof. Changzhan Gu](https://changzhan.sjtu.edu.cn/).
 Before that, I got my bachelor's degree at [Xidian University](https://www.xidian.edu.cn/), supervised by [Prof. Ying Liu](https://web.xidian.edu.cn/liuying/) (IEEE Fellow) and [Prof. Shuai Zhang](https://faculty.xidian.edu.cn/ZS3/zh_CN/index/369813/list/index.htm).
 During my undergraduate studies, I ranked first in my major and was directly admitted to the Ph.D without entrance examination. ([My CV is here](https://drive.google.com/file/d/1OUJ1Cb99pgK4yoXm2bRYwH69UI30YL_D/view?usp=drive_link))

 I am the Chairman of the IEEE-MTT Student Branch Chapter (SBC) in Shanghai.
-I have received over ten honors and awards, including the National Scholarship (Bachelor and Ph.D), Outstanding Graduate of Shaanxi Province, Jiachi Yang Academician Scholarship, The First CIE Student Member Sponsorship Program, Young Science and Technology Talents Cultivation Project of the China Association for Science and Technology (Cultivated by the Chinese Institute of Electronics) and so on.
+I have received over ten honors and awards, including the National Scholarship (Bachelor and Ph.D), IEEE MTT-S Graduate Fellowship Award, Outstanding Graduate of Shaanxi Province, Jiachi Yang Academician Scholarship, The First CIE Student Member Sponsorship Program, Young Science and Technology Talents Cultivation Project of the China Association for Science and Technology (Cultivated by the Chinese Institute of Electronics) and so on.
 Furthermore, I have received six times’ Best/Excellent Paper Awards from IEEE conferences as an author/coauthor.
 Additionally, I have won nine provincial and higher-level awards in competitions, such as the "Challenge Cup" National College Student Academic and Technology Competition, the National/International Mathematical Modeling Competition, the National College Student Computer Design Competition, among others.

 My research interests include 4-D sparse MIMO FMCW millimeter-wave  radar systems and sensing techniques.
-I have published more than 20 papers and I have been involved in projects such as National Key R&D Program of China and Natural Science Foundation Program of China.
+I have published more than 30 papers and I have been involved in projects such as National Key R&D Program of China and Natural Science Foundation Program of China.

 # 📖 Educations